understand the impact

 Erases Plans to Curb Climate Change

-The mine calls for massive energy usage- roughly 12% of what all Nevada County uses annually- which would strain our power grid and completely erase the county's plans to cut power consumption and curb climate change.
+The mine calls for massive energy usage and would produce large quantities of Greenhouse Gas (GHG) Emissions - completely erasing the county's plans to cut residential power consumption and curb climate change.